-values of 88 and 100%, respectively.
+Our study compared MRI imaging to FDG PET in the same patient.
+Francken et al. evaluated the detectability of liver metastasis by PET in a cohort of 22 patients, which showed a high sensitivity (10/10), a moderate specificity (67%) and positive and negative predictive values of 88% and 100% respectively [13].
 They concluded that FDG-PET was particularly useful in the detection of isolated, potentially resectable liver metastases.
-The present study does not confirm these initial results, as many more liver lesions were detected by MRI alone (PET detection rate 33%), whereas only four lesions were shown by FDG-PET and not by MRI.
-These lesions were of limited extension (< 3 pixels or < 1.2 cm) and of unknown origin (no histopathological proof was available,
+The present work does not confirm these initial results, as many more liver lesions were detected by MRI imaging alone (PET detection rate 33%) whereas only 4 lesions were shown by FDG-PET and not by MRI.
+These lesions were of limited extension (<3 pixels or <1.2cm) and of unknown origin (no histopathological proof was available, as it was deemed not clinically necessary for patient management).
+Thus an artifact at PET or a false negative MRI cannot be excluded.
+MRI should therefore be considered the method of choice for detecting liver metastases of uveal melanoma and characterizing liver involvement potentially amenable to local therapy.
+Our findings are in line with recent results by Strobel et al. showing limited value of FDG PET in the detection of liver metastasis from uveal melanoma as compared to cutaneous melanoma, with a PET detection rate of only 41% (11/27 metastases) [24].